-In this beginning preschool program, children explore their independence and autonomy, begin to build their own relationships with others, negotiate conflicts, and establish bonds.
+In this beginning Sparks and Reno preschool program, children explore their independence and autonomy, begin to build their own relationships with others, negotiate conflicts, and establish bonds.
 Teachers support negotiation, conflict resolution, and relationship building skills that children develop as they grow though this developmental stage.
-Each year, teachers support children in how to think about their interactions with others, and how to help children move through new social triumphs and challenges that are all part of a natural progression of growing up.
-Of course, as play is the work of children, a great deal of the work in the Sparks preschool program is based on play.
+Your child benefits from attending our preschool because each year, our Sparks and Reno preschool teachers support our children in how to think about their interactions with others and how to help them move through new social triumphs and challenges that are all part of a natural progression of growing up.
+Of course, as play is the work of children, a great deal of the work in the Sparks and Reno preschool programs are based on play.

 |Social Skill Development|

 Foundational reading and writing skills are introduced in our Reno and Sparks preschools program.
 Children may discover how letters can be made with their bodies, or how stories can be developed dramatically through make-believe.
 They are provided with many opportunities for pre-reading, writing, speaking, and listening to hone in their beginning language arts skills.

 They learn about geometry and math by building with blocks, Legos, counting, matching, pattern sequencing, recognizing similarities and differences.

 A cheerful, child-centered Sparks and Reno preschool classroom reinforces children’s independence, intellectual development, and stimulates discussion.
 One of the best parts and benefits of attending preschool is the environment that your child will learn in.
 Our teachers create an atmosphere that invites children to observe, to be active, and to make choices in their Reno and Sparks preschools.
 The daily schedule offers a broad range of structured and unstructured activities and provide children with the security of routine.
 Working independently, in small groups, and one-on-one with teachers, children learn through hands-on exploration of a wide selection of materials.